Tampa Bay Buccaneers

 The 2017 NFL Draft saw Biehl, working with General Manager Jason Licht, select six players, with three stepping into starting roles as rookies.
 The Buccaneers' first-round pick, tight end O.J.
 Howard, started all 14 games he played in, tying for the team lead with six touchdown receptions – tied for the second-most among NFL rookies and the fourth-most ever by a Buccaneers rookie.
 Howard finished the 2018 season ranked fourth among NFL tight ends in receiving yards per game (56.5) and his 16.6 yards per catch were the highest among all qualified tight ends, despite missing the final six games of the season.

 In the third round of the 2017 NFL Draft, the Buccaneers selected wide receiver Chris Godwin.
-Over four seasons with Tampa Bay, Godwin has totaled 3,540 receiving yards – the eighth-most in team history – and 24 touchdowns, which is tied for the eighth-most in franchise history.
-Since becoming a full-time starter in 2019, Godwin ranks fourth in the NFL in receiving yards per game (81.9 avg.).
+Over six seasons with Tampa Bay, Godwin has totaled 5,666 receiving yards – the second-most in team history – and 32 touchdowns, which ranks fourth in franchise history.
+Since becoming a full-time starter in 2019, Godwin ranks seventh in the NFL in receiving yards per game (78.2 avg.).
 The 2019 season saw him rank third in the NFL with 1,333 receiving yards and fourth in the NFL in receiving touchdowns with nine, earning Pro Bowl and second-team AP All-Pro honors.
 During the 2022 offseason, Godwin signed a contract extension after he led the team in receiving yards (1,103) and receptions (98) in 2021.
+Coming off an ACL injury at the end of the 2021 campaign, Godwin recorded 104 receptions for 1,023 yards during the 2022 season.
+His 104 receptions in 2022 were the second-most in a single season in franchise history.

 Biehl assisted Licht in the 2015 NFL Draft, where the team held the first overall pick, used to select quarterback Jameis Winston, who earned Pepsi NFL Rookie of the Year and a PFWA All-Rookie Team selection, while setting nearly every rookie passing record in Buccaneers history.
 The 2015 draft also saw Tampa Bay select tackle Donovan Smith (34th overall), guard Ali Marpet (61st overall) and linebacker Kwon Alexander (124th overall), all of whom earned a spot on the PFWA All-Rookie Team alongside Winston.
 Alexander was selected to the 2017 Pro Bowl.